 3. It has huge scientific value

 The ISS does actually have a scientific value.
 Aside from all that has been learned in the development and construction of such a massive facility in space… it has been used to conduct science research in areas such as material science, drug discovery and Earth observation.
-There are over 80 active science investigations on the ISS at the moment and this Top Ten Station Research Results blog gives a great overview of the best results so far.
+The microgravity laboratory has hosted more than 2,400 research investigations from researchers in more than 103 countries.

 In addition, a huge amount has been learned about how humans change and adapt to long duration spacefights, which is of huge value as we plan missions to Mars and beyond.